Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2002-01-01-HTML5-keyevents.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SkXtDH2aGwI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the last section, we looked moving items across the screen.
+In the last section, we looked at moving items across the screen.
 If you can do that, then you can move something with a key event too.
 Let's use our code frome before to draw a blue square:

 ```html
 <html>